cadet/CADET-Core/BUILD-WINDOWS.md

 ## SUNDIALS

-* Download SUNDIALS source from http://computation.llnl.gov/projects/sundials/sundials-software
+* Download SUNDIALS source from http://computation.llnl.gov/projects/sundials/sundials-software (version <= 3.2.1)
 * Unzip
 * Open VS2015x64 Command Prompt and change to the parent directory of the unzipped directory
 * Create a new folder `sundialsbuild` and change to it